 Alabama is known for its diverse opportunities in freshwater and saltwater fishing.
-From its rivers and lakes to its coastal waters of the Gulf of Mexico and Mobile Bay, Alabama is a haven for all types of anglers.
-But before you grab your rod and reel, make sure you’re covered by an Alabama fishing license and that you’re familiar with the local rules and regulations.
+From its rivers and lakes to the waters of the Gulf and Mobile Bay, Alabama is a haven for all types of anglers.
+But before you grab your rod and reel, you’re going to need an Alabama fishing license.

-Fortunately, the process is quick, easy, and hassle-free.
+Fortunately, the process of getting a license is quick, easy, and hassle-free.
 This blog will cover everything you need to know, so you can enjoy a fun day of fishing in the “Heart of Dixie!”

-As mentioned above, you don’t need to buy a license if you’re fishing with an AL saltwater guide or charter.
-If you’re fishing in freshwater, you’ll need to purchase a license regardless of whether you’re alone or with a guide service.
+You also don’t need to buy a license if you’re fishing with an Alabama saltwater guide or charter.
+If you’re fishing in freshwater, you’ll need to buy a license regardless of whether you’re alone or with a guide service.

 What if I’m on a charter boat?